'It was really scary': Mystery substance leaves elementary school students with burning eyes, cough

 An email sent to parents from the principal said they "identified a smell in the auditorium."
 However, another letter sent by the district later said there was "a visible powder."
 KRDO13 has reached out for clarification on whether there was a smell, a powder, or both.

+The Manitou Springs Fire Department also said at one point that symptoms resolved once students and staff were removed.

-KRDO13 spoke with a 4th grade student who was in the gymnasium when the evacuation happened.
+KRDO13 spoke with a 4th-grade student who was there when the evacuation happened.

 "We were having a play at school so we started practicing and then a lot of people started coughing and choking," said student India Joseph.
 "It happened to me too, and then we got evacuated from the school."